bkrug/Emu-Writer/README.md

 The goal of this project is to understand how a word processor would be written on older technology.
 It's fun to imagine that it will be better than TI-Writter/Word-Processor, but it's not going to be better than a product available to you to run in Windows or Linux.
-This project is a strange form of fun and a vanity project, not something that is practicle.
+This project is a strange form of fun and a vanity project, not something that is practical.

 Emu-writer distinguishes itself from TI-Writer with the following featues.